dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/quad-drawing-item.md

 ---
 layout: default-layout
 Title: QuadDrawingItem - Dynamsoft Camera Enhancer Android Edition API Reference
-Description: The class DSQuadDrawingItem of Dynamsoft Camera Enhancer represents a drawing item that draws quadrilaterals on the view.
+Description: The class QuadDrawingItem of Dynamsoft Camera Enhancer represents a drawing item that draws quadrilaterals on the view.
 Keywords: quad drawing item, Java, Kotlin
 needGenerateH3Content: true
 needAutoGenerateSidebar: true
 noTitleIndex: true
 ---

-# DSQuadDrawingItem
+# QuadDrawingItem

-The `DSQuadDrawingItem` class is a subclass of `DSDrawingItem`.
+The `QuadDrawingItem` class is a subclass of `DrawingItem`.
 It represents a drawing item that draws quadrilaterals on the view.

 ## Definition